lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 These early naturalists (along with many other Western contemporaries) recognised the similarities, but, living prior to Darwin, had no theoretical framework with which to explain them.

 {{< figure src="gorilla-hands-look-human-pink-pigmentation.jpg" title="Vitiligo is an autoimmune disease that removes pigmentation from skin.
-A gorilla's fingers look strikingly similar to a human's when the black pigment is removed." >}}
+A gorilla's fingers look strikingly similar to a (White) human's when the dark pigment is removed." >}}

 {{< figure src="sclera.jpg" title="1 in 6 chimpanzees have white sclera like humans do.
 It's thought that the trait evolved to help us discern where our tribe-mates are looking, aiding in communication and coordination." >}}